codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/sign-up-with-xero.md

 description: "Learn how to enable the Sign Up with Xero flow with Codat to support your app's certification"
 ---

-Providing Sign Up with Xero (SUwX) is a requirement for all App Store Partners seeking certification, as prescribed by Xero’s [certification checkpoints](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/certification-checkpoints/#required-for-all-integrations).
+Providing the Sign Up with Xero flow is a requirement for all App Store Partners seeking certification, as prescribed by Xero’s [certification checkpoints](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/certification-checkpoints/#required-for-all-integrations).
 It is optional for Financial Services Partners, depending on whether you choose to be listed in the App Store.

-SUwX is a user journey that takes potential customers from the Xero App Store directly to your app.
+Sign Up with Xero is a user journey that takes potential customers from the Xero App Store directly to your app.
 It reduces the number of steps users need to take to sign up to your app and enables Xero to track referrals that originate in the Xero App Store.

-## SUwX implementation options
+## Flow implementation options

 Xero’s documentation outlines [two approaches to Sign Up with Xero](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/sign-up):